LightLatentControl/LightLatentControl.github.io/index.md

 ---

 ## Audio Examples
-This page presents a collection of audio examples that demonstrate the capabilities of our proposed LiLAC architecture in comparison to traditional approaches.
+This page presents a collection of randomly generated audio examples that demonstrate the capabilities of our proposed LiLAC architecture in comparison to traditional approaches.
 Each example consists of a 10-second audio segment generated using [Diff-a-Riff](https://arxiv.org/abs/2406.08384) as the backbone model, with a *Classifier-Free Guidance* (CFG) value of 0.25, 30 *inference steps*, and *CLAP embedding* for text conditioning.

 For comprehensive comparison, we provide the following versions of each example:
 - The original reference stem